 Concurrent training gives you the best results from resistance and cardio training.

 Most athletes train with resistance and cardio simultaneously, but the weekend warrior can benefit from a similar exercise regime.
 You can get better results with concurrent training.

 Everyone knows muscle uses more energy and burn more fat.
-Consequently, using this type of exercise opens a floodgate of neurological, hormonal, and metabolic changes.
+However, using this type of exercise opens a floodgate of neurological, hormonal, and metabolic changes.
 Concurrent training creates a new environment that confuses and shocks the body.
 When you expose your body to a new environment, you can expect it to respond radically.
-Arnold Schwarzenegger, the legendary bodybuilder, said he routined used confusion and shock to build an impressive body.
+Arnold Schwarzenegger, the legendary bodybuilder, routinely used confusion and shock to build an impressive body.